ALEXANDRA VAN DER GEER

 [Adult male Elephas falconeri of Sicily compared to a continental Mammuthus trogontherii.
 Digital artwork George Lyras]

-The last two years I was full-time working on a reference handbook on extinct island faunas with own funding.
+During 2008 and 2009 I was full-time working on a reference handbook on extinct island faunas with own funding.
 The result was published as Evolution of Island Mammals: Adaptation and Extinction of Placental Mammals on Islands by Wiley-Blackwell, Oxford, UK.
 My co-authors are John de Vos, George Lyras and Michael Dermitzakis.
 The various Chapters were reviewed by specialists in the field.
 For more info, click here.
 The book is dedicated to the memory of Paul Yves Sondaar (1934-2003), the founder of paleo-island studies in the Netherlands and in Greece.

 Evolution of a hypothetical island fauna.
 Drawing George Lyras